adslbarxatov/DPArray/docs/index.md

 :iphone: [Get on GetApps](https://global.app.mi.com/details?id=uninotifier.xiaomi) &#x3000;
 :package: [Get APK](https://github.com/adslbarxatov/UniNotifier/releases/latest/download/UniNotifier.apk)

+The web resources supervisor service.
-This app provides the ability to be notified when the status of user-specified websites changes.
+This app provides the ability to be notified when the content of user-specified websites changes.
-In other words, about their updates, which will be presented in the form of a text log.
+In other words, about updates on them, which will be presented in the form of a text log.
 Only what the user has specified is loaded – all other objects (including ads) are ignored

-&nbsp;
+&nbsp;&nbsp;